-- The Investments concentration course track recommendation is designed for students to better understand how securities issued by companies are valued, traded, and combined into portfolios to achieve investment objectives.
+- The Investments track is designed for students to better understand how securities issued by companies are valued, traded, and combined into portfolios to achieve investment objectives.
 It helps prepare students for a variety of careers including securities analysis, portfolio management, sales and trading, wealth management, private equity and venture capital.

-- The Corporate Finance concentration course track recommendation is designed to help students better understand how to create shareholder value by making effective investment and financing decisions within firms both large and small.
+- The Corporate Finance track is designed to help students better understand how to create shareholder value by making effective investment and financing decisions within firms both large and small.
 This concentration helps prepare students for a variety of roles including strategic planning, financial analysis, treasury management, and investor relations.

-In addition to the courses listed above, we recommend that finance concentrators supplement their Finance coursework with relevant courses from other disciplines.
+In addition to the courses listed above, we recommend that Finance concentrators supplement their Finance coursework with relevant courses from other disciplines.
 These classes will not count toward the concentration but will provide valuable perspective and/or complementary skills.
 Some great choices include the following: